koravella/Eltex_EmbeddedC/README.md

     1. A program for visualizing the effect of a nice change for one of two identical processes.
 Both processes run on the same core (using sched_setaffinity()).
+* [lecture26]
+    1. [threads] The program runs the specified number of threads that output their internal number.
+    2. [sum_one, sum_multiple] The first program adds 10^8 units to the global
+    variable.
+The second program divides this task into 1000 threads and demonstrates the problem of accessing this variable without synchronization primitives.
+* [lecture28]
+    1. The program creates producers and customers in threads that interact with several shops protected by mutexes.